-Introduction
+1 Introduction

-1.1 CEE Undergraduate Program and Educational Objectives
+1.1 CEE Undergraduate Program Mission Statement and Program Educational Objectives

-Civil and environmental engineers apply basic principles of science, supported by mathematical and computational tools, to address the biggest challenges facing society: ensuring clean air, safe drinking water and sanitation; addressing our changing environment; protecting the population from natural and man-made hazards; designing a sustainable infrastructure that serves everyone; reimagining human and commodity traffic for an automated future; and of course designing and constructing the world's tallest buildings and most iconic bridges..
+Civil and environmental engineers apply basic principles of science, supported by mathematical and computational tools, to address the biggest challenges facing society: ensuring clean air, safe drinking water and sanitation; addressing our changing environment; protecting the population from natural and man-made hazards; designing a sustainable infrastructure that serves everyone; reimagining human andcommodity traffic for an automated future; and of course designing and constructing the world's tallest buildings and most iconic bridges.
+The mission of the Department of Civil and Environmental Engineering is to produce engineers, leaders, and scholars of the highest caliber who possess rigorous core knowledge and problem-solving skills; understand complex engineering and societal systems, and their interactions; and create innovative solutions that advance quality of life.
+We achieve this through our teaching, research, and service activities by educating, inspiring, and cultivating future leaders and thinkers who are prepared to meet 21st-century challenges.